 You’ll also find lots of hotels in the idyllic village of Gelemi.
 If you want to get some exercise on your vacation, you can always journey on the famous Lycian Way.

 Kaputas Beach is great for anyone who doesn’t want to just sit on the beach in the sun.
 Energetic kids will love this beach!

-You can do a bunch of water activities, which includes everything from swimming in the water and snorkeling underwater.
+You can do a bunch of water activities, which include everything from swimming in the water and snorkeling underwater.

 Even when you go down to the beachfront, you’ve got to descend up to 170 steps.
 It’s exhausting!